About us

 Help support Frontline to Farm

-Your donations help Veterans to explore and transition into careers in farming, to reconnect with the land and community, and to stay connected with each other while providing the nation with farmer veterans whose knowledge, skills and sustainable practices are at the heart of food security and equity.
+Your donations help Veterans to explore and transition into careers in farming, to reconnect with the land and community, and with each other.
 Your money will support a variety of training, mentoring and internship programs, as well as local farms and gardens.